Mating parabolic rational maps with Hecke groups: From pinched polynomial-like maps to algebraic correspondences

-In this subsection, we will promote the pinched polynomial-like map $R_F$ constructed in Corollary~\ref{farey_hecke_mating_cor} (for $R\in\pmb{\mathcal{B}}_d$) to an algebraic correspondence on the Riemann sphere that is a mating of $R$ and the Hecke group $\mathcal{H}_{d+1}$.
+In this subsection, we will promote the pinched polynomial-like map $R_F$ constructed in Theorem~\ref{farey_mating_thm} (for $R\in\pmb{\mathcal{B}}_d$) to an algebraic correspondence on the Riemann sphere that is a mating of $R$ and the Hecke group $\mathcal{H}_{d+1}$.

 The first step in the passage from the map $R_F$ to the correspondence is to recognize the map $R_F$ as an explicit algebraic function.
 To this end, we introduce a class of algebraic maps which we term \emph{B-involutions}, and show that the maps $R_F$ indeed belong to this class.
 Roughly speaking, a B-involution is semi-conjugate to the M{\"o}bius involution $J(z)= 1/z$ via a rational map $Q$.
 It then turns out that the dynamics of the correspondence $\G$ generated by the involution $J$ and the deck transformations of the rational map $Q$ can be studied profitably from the action of the map $R_F$.
 In fact, the correspondence $\G$ can be regarded as the lift of the map $R_F$ by the rational map $Q$.
 This allows us to lift the dynamical structure of $R_F$ (which is a mating of the hybrid class of $R$ and the external map $F_d$) to the correspondence plane, and deduce that $\G^{-1}$ is a mating of $R$ and the Hecke group $\mathcal{H}_{d+1}$ in the sense of Definition~\ref{mat}.